I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 ### Harassment:

 Harassment required a claimant to prove a link between the pattern of unwanted conduct and the relevant protected characteristic.
-Claimants must also prove the conduct 'violates dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment'[^21].If a trans woman were to be harassed because she is percieved to be a woman she can still claim for harassment on the basis of perceived sex.
+Claimants must also prove the conduct "violates dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment"[^21].If a trans woman were to be harassed because she is percieved to be a woman she can still claim for harassment on the basis of perceived sex.
 She may also be able to claim on the basis of gender reassignment.

 ### Equal pay: